 Go Blue for Brain Injury Awareness Month

-During Brain Injury Awareness Month this March, you can Go Blue! for Brain Injury and gather your coworkers and choose a day – or the entire month – for your company to raise money while sharing information and experiences about brain injury.
+During Brain Injury Awareness Month this March, you can Go Blue! for Brain Injury and gather your coworkers and choose a day – or the entire month – for your organization company to raise money while sharing information and experiences about brain injury.
 Click here for more information on how to participate.

 The Brain Injury Association of New York State (BIANYS) has developed resources for education, rehabilitation, community re-entry, accessibility, and more.
 Click here to view all available resources from the Brain Injury Association of New York.